citp/privacy-policy-historical/p/pe/pea/pearsonpte.com.md

 NCS Pearson may engage other third parties who will process your data, such us the organizations that run the test centers where you will go and take your test, which we call “third party testing centers”.
 These centers may also provide unrelated services and may collect and use personal data for other purposes under different terms and policies.
 If you have any questions or concerns about a third-party testing centers’ collection or use of any of your personal information, please feel free to talk to the third-party testing centers directly.
 If you have unaddressed concerns about an independent testing center and the processing of the data that they do for the purposes of running our test, please contact Pearson VUE at [PearsonVUEContracts@pearson.com](mailto:PearsonVUEContracts@pearson.com "link: document")Other tests centers will belong to NCS Pearson.
 In these cases, please refer your queries to the email address provided above.

 Some of the organizations to whom we will disclose your data will be placed in jurisdictions without data protection legislation.
-PLT will endeavor to ensure that they protect your personal information as if they were established in the UK.
+LT will endeavor to ensure that they protect your personal information as if they were established in the UK.

 If you are a test taker, your score and spoken personal introduction will be shared with the institution/s of your choice only.
-In addition, anonymized content of your test and spoken personal introduction may also be used by PLT for the purposes of training internal or external members of staff involved in the management of language tests.
-PLT will endeavor to ensure that this information does not allow any person that accesses it to identify you as an individual.
+In addition, anonymized content of your test and spoken personal introduction may also be used by LT for the purposes of training internal or external members of staff involved in the management of language tests.
+LT will endeavor to ensure that this information does not allow any person that accesses it to identify you as an individual.

 **
 5\.
 Commercial communications**

-We may use your personal information to send you commercial communications about products and services of PLT.
+We may use your personal information to send you commercial communications about products and services of LT.
 You may opt out of receiving information about our products and services by ticking the box in the registration form.

 You will find information about the practice test for PTE Academic on this website.
 The practice test is run by Pearson Education Inc, another Pearson company and when you register you will provide your information to Pearson Education Inc (please read Pearson Education Inc’s Privacy Policy).